fkie-cad/bountyhunter/docs/index.rst

 This enables it to emulate complete cyberattack chains.

 **Adaptable adversarial attributes.**
-Bounty Hunter allows the emulation of adversaries with desired attributes, e.g., stealthy vs. easy-to-detect.
+Bounty Hunter allows the emulation of adversaries with desired attributes, e.g., stealthy vs. easy-to-detect or varying skill levels (success of employed actions).
 To do so, it employs properties of abilities and custom parameters during its future reward calculation.

 **Weighted-random attack behavior.**